Elementary Real Analysis: Local and global derivatives

 Why derivatives?
-The derivative $f'(b)$ of a~function $f$ at a~point $b$ provides a~linear approximation of $f$ near $b$.
-Geometrically it is the tangent line to the graph $G_f$ of $f$ at the point

-In Chapter~\ref{chap_pr9} we obtain better approximations of $f$ by polynomials, by means of higher-order derivatives of $f$.
-The global derivative of $f$ is a~new function $f'$ which encodes properties of $f$ in simpler forms.
-For example, the increase of $f$ is reflected in the positivity of $f'$.
-If $f$ is elementary, it is straightforward to compute $f'$\,---\,but see Problem~\ref{prob_derEF}.
+Using them we obtain local linear approximations of functions and tangent lines to their graphs.
+In Chapter~\ref{chap_pr9} we investigate more precise local polynomial approximations.
+The derivative $f'$ of a~function $f$ records properties of $f$ in simpler form.
+For example, the increase of $f$ is recorded as the positivity of $f'$.
+If $f$ is elementary, it is straightforward to compute $f'$ locally.
+However, see Problem~\ref{prob_derEF}.